WienWong/Environmental_Data_Analysis/README.md

 # Environmental_Data_Analysis
 Environmental data analysis for a Chinese city.
 As a preliminary expectation, the data would be expressed in temporal-spatial domain for air quality analysis.

+The first stage work has been down.
+And a Chinese written report was generated.

 Used R functions are:
   + EnvProj.R
   + centercal.R